wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

       fsGroup: 2000
    </pre>

    <tt>runAsUser</tt> ID "1000" for any containers in the pod.
 This should not be zero because, in a Linux system, zero is the privileged <strong>root</strong> user's User ID.
 Taking away root privilege from the code running inside the container limits what it can do in case of compromise.

    <tt>fsGroup</tt> ID "2000" is associated with all containers in the pod.

    * Enable <strong>#Seccomp</strong> to block code running in containers from making system calls.
    * Enable <strong>AppArmor</strong> to restrict individual program actions.
    <br /><br />

-Such direct configuration of security contexts in each individual pod can become a lot of work.
+Such direct configuration of security contexts in each individual pod can be a lot of work.

 <a name="PodSecurityPolicies"></a>